bchtrue/Commercium-Masternode-Setup/README.md

 cd %appdata%/Commercium
 notepad commercium.conf
 or better alternative:
 open `commercium.conf` for editing with other editor.
-I suggest to edit it with external editor like Notepad++, because the  default notepad on Windows 7 did not recognize unix wrapping at this file)
+I suggest to edit it with external editor like Notepad++, because the default notepad on Windows 7 did not recognize and break unix wrapping at this file.
 ```

 Append this new line to the end of the file (`commercium.conf`):